DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   do not need to care about the kind of devices that are being used, making it easier to add new buses later.

-* ABI changes are planned for adding four new flow types.
-This impacts RTE_ETH_FLOW_MAX.
-The release 2.2 does not contain these ABI changes, but release 2.3 will. [postponed]

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and